-- C1: Connect before Correct: a discreet conversation is had between teacher and student to try and understand and address potential barriers and/or issues that are resulting in a student being unable to meet our expectations. - C2: Change: The teacher will utilise a range of classroom-based strategies to support the offending student to change their behaviour. - C3: Consequence: This means that the offending student will be required to sit a 20-minute detention with the Pastoral Team or Senior Leadership Team at 2nd Break the following day to discuss the behaviours.
-Any C3 issued will be followed up with a phone call on the day of the C3. - C4: This means that the student's behaviour has become so disruptive that they must be removed from the learning environment and sent to Mr Guyton or Mr Dixon.
+- C1: Connect before Correct: a discreet conversation is had between teacher and student to try and understand and address potential barriers and/or issues that are resulting in a student being unable to meet our expectations. - C2: Change: The teacher will utilise a range of classroom-based strategies to support the offending student to change their behaviour. - C3: Consequence: This means that the offending student will be required to sit a 20minute detention with the Pastoral Team or Senior Leadership Team at 2nd Break the following day to discuss the behaviours.
+Any C3 issued will be followed up with a communication to Parents/Carers within 24 hours.
+Staff are required to come to the detention to complete a restorative conversation with the student. - C4: This means that the student's behaviour has become so disruptive that they must be removed from the learning environment and sent to Mr Guyton or Mr Dixon.
 This is an absolute last resort for teaching staff and as a result will result in an intervention from the Senior Leadership Team.
-Teaching staff will email SJS.C4Behaviour@modschools.org as soon as the student is issued with the C4.
+Teaching staff will email SJS.C4Behaviour@modschools.org as soon as the student is issued with the C4 to alert the Senior Leadership Team.
+Any C4 issued will be followed up with a communication to Parents/Carers within 24 hours.

-Any consequences issued will need to be recorded on Bromcom by 1430hrs each day.
+Any consequences issued will need to be recorded on Bromcom the same day it is issued.
 Each consequence will attract a negative behaviour point, for example a C1 will equal one negative behaviour point, whilst a C3 will attract 3 negative behaviour points.
+Staff must verbally issue the student with the relevant consequence to ensure they are aware that their behaviour has reached an unnecessary level.

 Any student who receives a C4 removal from learning will receive a sanction deemed appropriate by the Senior Leadership Team.
 We aim to show students that there are consequences to their actions and not punishments.
 This means that, where practicable, we will address each incident on a situational basis and apply reasonable adjustments if appropriate.
-The application of reasonable adjustments take into account a student's context with regards to SEN need, LAC status, emotional capacity and any other extenuating circumstances.
+The application of reasonable adjustments will take into account a student's context with regards to SEN need, LAC status, emotional capacity and any other extenuating circumstances.